COMMEMORATIVE PLANTING

-Because Greensprings is managed as a natural preserve, it is crucial that all planting activity matches the different ecosystems that we maintain across our landscape.
-The plants on the Ecological Advisory Committee's approved planting list (right) have been selected because they are native species, provide excellent and diverse wildlife food and habitat, and because they can survive (and even benefit from) the process of mowing.
-If we didn't mow our meadow habitats regularly, these grasslands would begin the process of becoming forest, and would no longer provide valuable habitat to grassland birds and other wildlife.
-It's important to understand that your entire plot will be mowed as part of our meadow ecosystem management plan.
+The plants on the Stewardship Committee's approved planting list (right) have been selected because they are native species, provide excellent and diverse wildlife food and habitat, and because they can survive (and even benefit from) the process of mowing.
+Non-native plants will be removed.

 Dan Segal